JoshuaDRoca/JoshuaDRoca.github.io/README.md

 ![Headshot](./Headshot.JPEG)
 _Hey There!_ My name is Josh Roca, and this is my portfolio!

-Below is brief description of who I am and what I'm passionate about!
+Below is a brief description of who I am and what I'm passionate about!

 But before that...
 [Here's a link to my Project page](./projects.html).
 [And here's a link to my LinkedIn](https://www.linkedin.com/in/josh-roca/)!